Wildhoney/Switzerland/README.md

 ## Using State

-Since using attributes isn't the most friendly way to update components we can instead choose to use another state manager &ndash; such as React-esque's `setState`/`state` approach.
+Since using attributes isn't the most friendly way to update components we can instead choose to use another state manager &ndash; such as the React-esque `setState`/`state` approach.

 ```javascript
 import { create, element, pipe, state } from 'switzerland';